jenofdoom/academy-responsive-web/README.md

 > Optional: make the h1 font size 26px on devices that have a screen width of less than 400px using a min-width media query

-### Using Chromium's debug toolbar for testing responsive layouts
+### Using the developer tools for testing responsive layouts

-If you open the site in Chromium  and press `F12`, the developer tools will open.
+If you haven't already got them open, use `F12` in your browser to get the developer tools to open.
 They have a useful tool for testing responsive layouts.
 Press `<CONTROL><SHIFT>m` to open the device toolbar.
 That should give you handles for easily resizing the viewport, and a dropdown menu that helps to emulate popular mobile devices and tablets so you can see what your site looks like on those.

 ## Introduction to SCSS

 So far we've just been using regular CSS.
-But I want to introduce you to a more advanced was of styling your websites.
-The vast majority of all modern websites will be using similar techiniques of some kind, so although it's a bit more complicated, it's an important part of modern frontend development.
+But I want to introduce you to a more advanced way of styling your websites.
+The vast majority of all modern websites will be using similar techniques of some kind, so although it's a bit more complicated, it's an important part of modern frontend development.

 We'll be using [SCSS](http://sass-lang.com/guide) (often referred to as SASS) to give CSS the ability to use variables and more.
 Because we'll be doing things that aren't supported by web browsers, we need to have a step to transform our `.scss` files into regular `.css` that the web browser can use.

 ## A bit more setup